 Trying to describe the feeling of flying a hang glider is almost impossible.
 It’s everything you think it would be (and probably more).
-A recent student summed it up like this, “I’ve had dreams of flying my whole life.
+A recent student summed it up like this: “I’ve had dreams of flying my whole life.
 Hang gliding is the closest thing I’ve found to matching that feeling in my dreams.
 It’s the best thing I have ever done.”
 Or as Leonardo da Vinci said,

 Once you have tasted flight, you will walk the earth with your eyes turned skyward, for there you have been and there you long to return.

 This is the most practical type of aviation on the planet.
 Everything you need to fly fits in your backpack, which you can check onto a plane or put in the trunk of your car as you travel.
 The lightweight kits make it very accessible to hike to launches.
-Like other aviation, paragliding is dependent on weather, maturity and judgment, and the pilot’s ability to make good decisions.
+Like other aviation, paragliding and speedflying are dependent on weather, maturity and judgment, and the pilot’s ability to make good decisions.

 In order to fly for hours and for long distances a glider needs to be able to gain altitude or, at a minimum, maintain altitude.
 This is a challenge since hang gliders and paragliders do not have engines.
 Like a giant paper airplane, once airborne, a glider is constantly being pulled down toward the ground by gravity.
 The only way to combat this is to get the glider into air that is rising faster than the glider is descending.
 The result will be that the glider is able to gain altitude or at least maintain its altitude.
 There are two different ways this can happen.
 The first is by circling the glider in a thermal, which is a column of warm rising air.
 The other is by flying the glider in “ridge lift” which is created when wind hits an obstruction like a mountain or hill and gets deflected up the face of it.
 As long as the glider stays in the upward moving air it will stay aloft, but as soon as it flies out of the upward moving air, the glider will start to gently descend again.
 Circling with a bird in a thermal or flying over a local mountain range is an experience that will never be forgotten.

 There are many different levels on which hang gliding and paragliding can be pursued.
 There are those who enjoy simple top of the hill to bottom of the hill sled rides.
 Some enjoy soaring in smooth ridge lift.
 There are those who want to gain thousands of feet of altitude and fly long distances.
-The current world record (as of June 2016) for straight distance in paragliding is 514 kilometers (319 miles) and for hang gliding is 764 kilometers (475 miles) - set in 2012 by US pilot Dustin Martin launching from Zapata, Texas and flying nearly across the entire state!
+The current world record (as of January 2018) for straight distance in paragliding is 564 kilometers (350 miles) and for hang gliding is 764 kilometers (475 miles) - set in 2012 by US pilot Dustin Martin launching from Zapata, Texas and flying nearly across the entire state!
 This is a sport of progressions – it is truly a lifelong sport with a lifetime of learning.